pierrelecuyer/LatMRG/README.md

 ### Building and Installing

-Once everything is configured correctly, the following command will build the LatticeTester library and command-line tool:
+Once everything is configured correctly, the following command will build the LatMRG library and command-line tool:

     ./waf build

-If the build process completed without errors, LatticeTester can be installed to the directory specified with the `--prefix` option during the configuration step,
+If the build process completed without errors, LatMRG can be installed to the directory specified with the `--prefix` option during the configuration step,
 with:

     ./waf install

-## Running LatticeTester
+## Running LatMRG

-The LatticeTester executable can be found in the `build` subdirectory, under the installation prefix.
+The LatMRG executable can be found in the `build` subdirectory, under the installation prefix.
 These include:

 - `lattest<NTLTYPES>`: study lattice properties;